 Depending on the space you have in your report, you might want to change the height of the rows in a Zebra BI Tables visual.
 You can find the setting to do this in the Category section.
 The default setting is Auto but you can change it to Font sized to use less space or to Stretch to use the full height of the visual.
 If you want to manually define the height, just set to fixed and define the height in pixels yourself.

 In this specific chart type (explore all visuals that are available with Zebra BI), you can change the opacity of the base and variance.
-This can be found in the design section.
+This can be found under the Design section.

-As you saw in this article, there are not many things that you can’t change in the Zebra BI visuals and with every new version we publish, there are even more advanced options to let you build reports that look exactly the way you like them.
+As you saw in this article, there are not many things that you can’t change in the Zebra BI visuals, and with every new version we publish, there are even more advanced options to let you build reports that look exactly the way you like them.
+Ensure a consistent style and standardized visuals across reports to enhance their clarity and readability.